 Paramics uses a link-node structure.
 It is best suited to freeway modeling, and is distinguished by its relatively quick and easy model coding, though this is counterbalanced (and ultimately outweighed) by its lack of detail for simulating complex arterials and its aging usability.
 Typical MOEs available through Paramics include travel time, speed, vehicle queues, intersection delay, and density.
 MOE extraction typically happens through the Analyser module.

 Effective January 1, 2018, WisDOT will no longer support the use of Paramics on any new projects.
 Projects that initiated the microsimulation traffic analysis using Paramics prior to January 1, 2018 may continue to use Paramics for the duration of the project.
-However, if major revisions to the traffic models are required (e.g., the traffic model is updated to reflect different existing conditions), consideration should be given to switching the traffic models over to Vissim.
+However, if the traffic mode requires major revisions (e.g., the analyst has to update the traffic model to reflect different existing conditions), or if the traffic model is more than three years old, the analyst should consider switching the traffic models over to Vissim.
 Consult with the WisDOT regional traffic contact and/or BTO-TASU to determine whether it is appropriate to switch software platforms.

 4.4 Vissim Overview

-The PTV Group, a company based out of Karlsruhe, Germany with U.S. offices in Oregon and Virginia, is the developer for the microsimulation software Vissim.
+The PTV Group, a company based out of Karlsruhe, Germany (with U.S. offices in Oregon and Virginia), is the developer for the microsimulation software Vissim.
 The PTV Group typically releases major updates to the Vissim software once a year.

 Vissim uses a link-connector structure.
 Vissim can model any facility, though it is especially known for being able to accurately represent complex arterial corridors.
 It provides great flexibility, but can be time-consuming to use for modeling due to the many aspects of the software that enable that flexibility.
 Vissim has many parameters to adjust and ways to replicate real-world driver behaviors, leading to its applicability in almost any situation where deterministic tools and SimTraffic are not sufficient.
 Typical MOEs available through Vissim include travel time, speed, vehicle queues, intersection delay, and density, though Vissim provides ways to get data from the simulated vehicles at any granularity.